prometheus-junkyard/mesos_exporter/README.md

 In local mode only the IP specified with the commandline flag `-exporter.local-address` will be queried and exported.
 This mode is to facilitate having one exporter per Mesos slave.

-In discovery mode the Mesos slaves are discovered using the `-exporter.discovery.master` flag.
+In discovery mode (`-exporter.discovery`) the Mesos slaves are discovered using the `-exporter.discovery.master` flag.
 The exporter will fetch all slave metrics and export them.
 This mode lets you have one exporter per Mesos cluster.
+But you can also have one exporter for each Mesos master for failover, and it will automatically use the current elected master.

 ### Docker